-How did the dental chair evolve from this plush-for-its-era model in the 1870s, shown above, which was an improvement on Dr. Flagg’s chair, to this state-of-the-art model, shown below, and other dental chairs available from the nation’s largest independently-owned dental distributor?
+How did the dental chair evolve from this plush-for-its-era model in the 1870s, shown right, which was an improvement on Dr. Flagg’s chair, to the state-of-the-art models that dentists purchase for their practices today?

-A dental chair, shown, from SS White’s 1867 catalog, cost a whopping $85 in its standard model.
+A dental chair from SS White’s 1867 catalog, cost a whopping $85 in its standard model.
 If a dentist wanted silver-headed nails on the dental chair’s upholstery, that was an upcharge.
-This SS White “Dental Chair No. 1” looks strikingly similar to the red upholstered wooden chair I bought on eBay for the Benco Dental museum.
+This SS White “Dental Chair No. 1” shown below (left) looks strikingly similar to the red upholstered wooden chair in the Benco Dental museum.
 One difference: “Dental Chair No. 1” features a mechanism to raise and lower the headrest.
 Benco’s museum model ratchets up and down manually.

-SS White carried more elaborate models, such as the “J.O.
+Also, SS White carried more elaborate models, such as the “J.O.
 Whitcomb’s Dental Operating Chair.
-No.4” , shown, with a price of $230 in its basic format.
+No.4”, shown (center), with a price of $230 in its basic format.

 Ready for an up-close-and-personal tour of the dental chair evolution?
 Visit the Benco Dental museum at the company’s home office in northeastern Pennsylvania today.

 1900: From fancy parlor chair to streamlined workhorse.

 Dental suppliers of the late 19th and early 20th century made sure that dentists who did business with them realized their products were in line with that era’s most current technology.
 This page from an SS White catalog, shown, illustrates that with phrases such as “first hydraulic” and “first metal-frame.”